 The main cave contains two chambers with several shrines located throughout.
 The largest of these shrines is dedicated to Shiva.
 There is lighting in the cave that has a power back-up though bringing your own head torch is recommended.

 Did you know?

 The cave's second section is often closed during monsoon season due to access water from the waterfalls coming through.

 There are several souvenir stalls located at the main roadside entrance to the caves though you'll need to bargain hard as they are used to day trippers..

 The cave was allegedly discovered in the 16th century by some local men who stumbled upon it when clearing some grass.
 Within the dark cave they discovered many shrines and statues dedicated to Shiva and other Hindu deities.
 These included Mahadev and Parvati, Nageswor and Saraswati.

 Towards the read of the cave the men discover that a waterfall ran through it.
 Further inspection revealed to them that the water fall came from Patale Chhango (later known as: Davis falls).

 Before you even enter into the cave itself there are things to see.
 After walking through the roadside archway you'll have a dozen or so souvenir stalls to peruse.
 Though you will probably be better off buying in Lakeside or better yet Kathmandu.

 Before the ticket counter is a a round concrete balcony of sorts.
 It gives you a close look at the cave entrance and the statues leading up to it.

 After you buy you ticket you will will enter down the large spiral staircase.
-It's here where you'll see many modern statues and plaster works depicting everything from semi-clad ladies to bearded men.
+It's here where you'll see many modern statues and plaster works depicting everything from semi-clad ladies to bearded men and Nepali deities.